KlausMikhaelson/SharkTanks-Debug_Thugs/README.md

 We used the following technologies to build the game:

 - HTML and CSS for the landing page
-- Three.js, Express.js and Node.js for the game environment and all other controls
+- Three.js, Express.js and Node.js for the game environment and the backend
 - Railway.app for hosting
 - Socket.io as a client-server interaction tool